kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account Hidden directories should be counted

+## Task 12 - What's new
+A script that outputs the top newest files in the current working directory